-We’ve put together some commonly-asked questions to give you more information about the Learning Capture project and the YuJa software.
-This page is being updated regularly with new topics and links to articles.
+We’ve put together some commonly-asked questions to give you more information about Learning Capture and YuJa software.

 Please note that cameras have not been installed in classrooms as part of the Learning Capture project.

 - TEL offers dedicated learning capture staff development sessions.
 Visit UoR Learn for current dates (opens in a new tab)

 - Support articles are available on TEL's YuJa Help Page to guide you through recording and publishing videos.

 - TEL's Learning Capture homepage contains help and information on all things learning capture.